archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 - Release Date
 - Change log, if not using CHANGES.md

-**Pro Tip:** Try to be consistent and keep the same structure in all your Sections' README
+**Pro Tip:** Try to be consistent and keep the same structure in all your Components' README

 #### Main Liquid file

-The root folder should contain your section's main liquid file.
+The root folder should contain your component's main liquid file.
 We recommend using your component's name as a filename but this is not mandatory.
 Any ".liquid" file outside the "snippets" sub-folder will be considered as part of your component's liquid content.